Tender flank steak rolled up with garlic, herbs, prosciutto ham, provolone cheese… flavorful steak medallions that are tasty as they are good looking!

 Where’s the beef?
 I’ve been all about posting the chicken recipes here lately, so I though it was time for some red meat!
-These Italian stuffed flank steaks may look fancy, but they’re not all that difficult to make.
-Actually they’re kind of fun!
-Plus, as a bonus, you’ll look like a rockstar to whomever you serve these to 😀
+This Italian stuffed flank steak may look fancy, but it’s not all that difficult to make.
+Actually it’s kind of fun!
+Plus, as a bonus, you’ll look like a rockstar to whomever you serve these to!!

 Looking for a fancy schmancy meal to serve up for a dinner party?
 Or maybe your boss is coming over for dinner?
 Or you know what, maybe you just want to treat yourself to a fancy looking meal… you deserve it! 🙂 Look no further than this steak recipe.
 It’s a great twist on a regular grilled steak.